lewool/toupee/README.md

   * To find the _stimulus_ ETA for Cell 40 across all trials, call `mean(eta.alignedResps{1}(:, :, 40), 1)`
   * To extract a value for Cell 40's activity precisely at _movement onset_ on trial 10, call `eta.alignedResps{2}(10, eventWindow == 0, 40)`
   * To extract an activity value from ALL cells precisely at _movement onset_ on trial 10, call `eta.alignedResps{2}(10, eventWindow == 0, :)`

+# Conventions
+#### Contrast
+Stimulus contrast is expressed on a scale of 0–1, and is signed to denote the screen it appeared on.
+Left = negative; right = positive.

+#### Choice
+Animal choices are either -1 ('chose left') or +1 ('chose right').'Chose left' means that the mouse reported a stimulus on the left by turning the wheel CW.
+'Chose right' means the mouse reported a stimulus on the right by turning the wheel CCW.

+#### 'Reward side', 'high-reward side' or 'reward block'
+This describes the task's block structure, reporting whether high-volume rewards for correct choices were delivered on the left (-1) or the right (+1).

+#### CW vs CCW
+These are wheel directions, determined from the perspective of the mouse.
+CW is the wheel action that moves a stimulus to the right; CCW is the wheen action that moves a stimulus to the left.
+These designations can be used independently of correct/incorrect.
+CW turns _increase_ the rotary encoder value; CCW turns _decrease_ the rotary encoder value (raw encoder values aren't used much but it's good to bear in mind).

+#### Colors
+  * Green vs orange: This color pair is used to compare blocks of high-value left choices (green) to blocks of high-value right choices (orange).
+  * Blue vs red: This color pair is used to compare stimulus position or brain hemisphere.
+Blue  means left (or contralateral); red means right (or ipsilateral).
+  * Green vs brown: This color pair is used to denote correct (green) versus incorrect (brown) trial outcomes.